-Cattail has masses of beautiful spikes of brown catkins rising above the foliage from mid summer to early fall, which are most effective when planted in groupings.
-Its grassy leaves are green in colour.
+Miniature Cattail has masses of beautiful spikes of brown catkins rising above the foliage from early to mid summer, which are most effective when planted in groupings.
+Its grassy leaves are dark green in colour.
 The foliage often turns yellow in fall.